Lists are my secret happiness weapon…perhaps they can help you too?

 IMO all lists are good.
 But I like to make lists to help me to remember something or inspire me to do something.

-And there is one list that I have found has a direct correlation with my happiness is a list I have called “Things that rejuvenate me.”
+And there is one list that I have found has a direct correlation with my happiness, and that is a list I have called “Things that rejuvenate me.”

 Every time I do something on this list, I try to check it off and ensure that I am doing these things.